SovereignCloudStack/website/_i18n/en/_posts/blog/2024-06-05-demystifying-gaia-x-credentials.md

 For the purpose of this blog post we will focus on a very common and basic use case of Verifiable Presentations containing the following Verifiable Credentials:

 1. The **Legal Registration Number** (LRN) belonging to the provider.
-2. The **Participant** credential representing the provider as a legal person identified by the LRN.
+2. The **Legal Participant** credential representing the provider as a legal person identified by the LRN.
 3. The signed Gaia-X **Terms & Conditions** which the provider pledges to adhere to.
+4. The **Service Offering** credential repesenting the provider's digital service available for order.

 ## Required Identity Assets for Credential Creation